jskycak3/jpskycak.github.io/_pages/tutor.md

 ## [Availability](#availability)

-Contact me at jpskycak@gmail.com to schedule a session.
-Here is my availability for the next few weeks.
-An "a" means I am available during that time slot.
+Here is my availability for the next few weeks -- an "a" means I am available during that time slot.
+You can contact me at jpskycak@gmail.com to schedule a session.

 | 6/4-6/11         | Mon    | Tue    | Wed    | Thu    | Fri    | Sat    | Sun    |
 | ---------------- |: ---- :|: ---- :|: ---- :|: ---- :|: ---- :|: ---- :|: ---- :|